 Not only is pâté one of the easiest and healthiest ways to eat liver, it is in my opinion the best way.
 That probably has something to do with the fact that it can, and should, be eaten on sourdoughcrackers.

-Liver — A Quality Source For Essential Nutrients!
+Liver — A Quality Source for Essential Nutrients!

 When you pair liver with butter you are getting even more nourishment bite for bite!

-This smooth and creamy Beef Liver Pate is flavored with fresh Rosemary, Thyme, Shallots and Cognac.
+This smooth and creamy beef liver pâté is flavored with fresh rosemary, thyme, shallots, and cognac.
 The addition of lots of pastured butter makes it mild and rich.
 This delicious pâté is the perfect way to start a sophisticated meal and makes a lovely accompaniment to cheese and charcuterie.

 Add the tallow to a large frying pan and melt it over low heat.

-Dice the shallots and add them to the tallow. raise the temperature to medium-low and cook the shallots slowly.
+Dice the shallots and add them to the tallow.
+Raise the temperature to medium-low and cook the shallots slowly.